ibmresilient/resilient-python-api/python/resilient-circuits/README.md

 Installing this module
 ======================

-To package this Python module for installation, use:
+To install directly into your local Python environment:

+    python setup.py install

+Alternatively it is possible to build an installable package file, for example to distribute the module to another machine.
+To do this:

     python setup.py bdist_wheel --universal

 This creates a single file `dist/resilient_circuits-x.x.x-py2.py3-none-any.whl` (the filename will vary according to the current version of this repository).

-Install the package file using `pip`:
+Then install the package file using `pip`:

     pip install resilient_circuits-x.x.x-py2.py3-none-any.whl